-For most people it’s a barrier.
+For most people, it’s a barrier.
 It means that we are stopped and can’t act where we don’t know.
 We wouldn’t have a person do surgery on us if they didn’t know surgery.
 So why would we pursue something if we don’t know how, haven’t been trained in it, or have no experience with it yet?

 This approach is prudent for practices, like surgery, where there are standards and people who meet them.
 But what about going beyond the standards?
 Or inventing something new?
 Or learning in a new field?
-Or creating relevant new possibilities, not only for ourselves, but also in the world?
+Or creating relevant new possibilities, not only for ourselves but also in the world?

 We need to go from having to “know to act” to learn to “act to know”

 There are many standard practices for not-knowing being the starting point of a process.
 This is true for designers, inventors, entrepreneurs, learners, and even mature roles like product managers.
 When they start, they don’t know – they have a question or concern.
-But they also have a process for exploring what they don’t know, for designing what is possible, and creating new possibilities.
-The first step is openness and curiosity, followed with inquiry, exploration, learning, or reflection.
+But they also have a process for exploring what they don’t know, for designing what is possible and creating new possibilities.
+The first step is openness and curiosity, followed by inquiry, exploration, learning, or reflection.

 My first career was in writing software, then managing software product development.
 It gave me the gift of a practice with the unknown.
 Our process was to start with a conversation of “requirements,” to figure out what the request was.
-We didn’t yet know the specifics of the end point or how to get there.
+We didn’t yet know the specifics of the endpoint or how to get there.
 We didn’t yet know the design or the product.
 We only knew that we had to figure out how to create something that someone wanted.
 There was a phase of listening, of exploring possibility, a phase of the unknown, where we were going to create something new from possibilities.
 I’ve since entered many domains of not-knowing, now including internet marketing and Chinese inner wisdom traditions.

 In my coaching, teaching, and consulting I have found that most people have the default barrier of “I must know to act.”
 It tends to show up in some particular area as paralysis, fear and contraction.
 It’s a barrier that we often face with desperation or consternation, then with resignation.
 We then go back to the old comfort zone, the familiar future, even the one we had hoped to escape.
 We don’t know, so we don’t know what to do.
-We tranquilize ourselves with busy-ness, and avoid the temptation to look over the barrier.
+We tranquilize ourselves with busy-ness and avoid the temptation to look over the barrier.
 We accept the world where the future is going to look like the past.

 We also see rare people who are extraordinary leaders or entrepreneurs, people with extraordinary talent, or who are “creative” in ways that we aren’t.
 They bring something new.
 They solve a big or longstanding issue.
 They make something happen that was stuck.
 They create new possibilities for the future.
 They started with not knowing, too, but they found possibilities from their not-knowing.